One-Rehearsal Anthems for the Small Church Choir

 • Pull an "Amen" section from the end of your favorite anthem (like P.C.
 Lutkin or Rutter's "The Lord Bless You and Keep You")

-Of course, if you plan ahead, there are several collections of instant anthems that are great to keep on hand for all the reasons outlined above!
-Here are a few to consider.
+There are several collections of instant (or one-rehearsal) anthems that are great to keep on hand for all the reasons outlined above.
+Here are a few to consider:

 I’d love to hear from you: